Characterizing classical minimal surfaces via the entropy differential: Introduction

-A key observation of the present paper is that, modulo rigid motions, a minimal surface $\Sigma$ is determined, up to a three-parameter family, by its Hopf differential $Q$ and its entropy differential $P$.
-This allows one to characterize several natural minimal surfaces in terms of simple relationships between the Hopf differential and entropy differential: \begin{thm} Let $\Sigma$ be a smooth oriented non-flat minimal surface in $\Real^3$ with entropy differential $P$.
+A key observation of the present paper is that, modulo rigid motions, a minimal surface is determined, up to a three-parameter family, by its Hopf differential $Q$ and its entropy differential $P$.
+This allows one to characterize several classical minimal surfaces in terms of simple relationships between the Hopf and entropy differentials: \begin{thm} Let $\Sigma$ be a smooth oriented non-flat minimal surface in $\Real^3$ with entropy differential $P$.
 We have: \begin{enumerate} \item If $P\equiv 0$, then up to a rigid motion and homothety, $\Sigma$ is contained in Enneper's surface; \item If $\lambda \neq 0$ and $P\equiv \lambda Q$, then, up to a rigid motion and homothety, $\Sigma$ is contained in a surface $C\in\mathcal{C}$.
 If $\Sigma$ is properly embedded, then it is the catenoid; \item If $\lambda \neq 0$ and $P \equiv \I \lambda Q$, then, up to a rigid motion and homothety, $\Sigma$ is contained in a surface $H\in \mathcal{H}$.
-If $\Sigma$ is properly embedded, then it is the helicoid. \end{enumerate} \end{thm} The families $\mathcal{C}$ and $\mathcal{H}$ are, respectively, the deformed catenoids and deformed helicoids.
+If $\Sigma$ is properly embedded, then it is the helicoid. \end{enumerate} \end{thm} The families $\mathcal{C}$ and $\mathcal{H}$ are, respectively, the \textit{deformed catenoids} and \textit{deformed helicoids}.
 These are one parameter families of surfaces containing, respectively, the catenoid and the helicoid -- their geometry is discussed thoroughly in Section \ref{CharSec}.

-A consequence of Item \eqref{IntroEnneperCase} of Theorem \ref{IntroMainCharacterizationThm} is a novel curvature estimate for embedded minimal surfaces.
-Namely, we introduce a certain natural scale invariant norm on the entropy form and use standard blow-up arguments to derive a curvature bound and a corresponding compactness theorem.
-Specifically, for a smooth minimal surface $\Sigma$ with entropy form $T$, we define the weighted $L^{1/2}$ norm of $T$ by:
+A consequence of Item \eqref{IntroEnneperCase} of Theorem \ref{IntroMainCharacterizationThm} are a family of novel curvature estimates for embedded minimal surfaces.
+Namely, we introduce a certain family of scale invariant quantities which measure the size of the entropy form and use standard blow-up arguments to derive curvature bounds for embedded surfaces for which these quantities are small.
+Specifically, for a constant $\alpha>0$ and smooth minimal surface $\Sigma$ with entropy form $T$, we define:

+We justify this family by noting that, on the one hand they are scale invariant and, on the other, the ``endpoints'' are very natural.
+Indeed, i.e., one endpoint is the total Gauss curvature, a well studied quantity in minimal surface theory.
+While,

+i.e., the other endpoint is the $L^1$ norm of the entropy form which is invariant under the standard action of $\rm PSL(2,\mathbb{C})$ on the Gauss map of $\Sigma$, see \cite{jacobthomasdegree}.
+We will not deal directly with this quantity due to the fact that the presence of umbilic points tends to make it infinite.